lucianodato/noise-repellent/docs/UX_INVARIANTS.md

 * **No Host Suspension For Mode Switches:** Mode switching must never trigger `suspendProcessing`, latency re-reports, or profile migration in the plugin.
 Frame-size switches are the exception: they suspend, rebuild, and re-report.

 ## 7. Frame-Size Switching
-* **Profile Preservation:** A learned profile survives a frame-size switch via resampled restore and is flagged stale (`STATUS: PROFILE RESAMPLED - RE-LEARN ADVISED`) until the user re-learns or resets, since resampling cannot invent (upscale) or keep (downscale) native-bin detail.
-* **Native-Resolution Display:** The profile line renders the engine's native bins (nearest-bin mapped, no display smoothing), so a shorter frame looks visibly coarser and a longer frame finer.
-Input/output spectra stay on the fixed high-resolution analysis FFT — they are independent measurements, not engine internals.
+* **Clean Slate:** A frame-size switch discards the learned profile (resampling across resolutions works poorly) and the HUD falls back to `NO PROFILE (PASS-THROUGH)` until the user re-learns at native resolution.
+Session state restores are exempt — profiles saved in a session load into the fresh engine normally.
 * **Learn Safety:** An in-progress Learn is auto-stopped before the rebuild; a half-rolled mean must never migrate across resolutions.

 ## 6. Real-Time Safety & Performance Hierarchy